 Students applying for a full year will need to demonstrate academic success during their first semester abroad.
 All students planning on a full-year of study will be asked via email during their first semester abroad to affirm their intention to continue into the next semester.
 Approval is contingent upon approval of the student’s advisor and the Overseas Office.

-Fulfills the international studies requirement provided that at least 12 credits are successfully completed.
+Requirements Fulfilled: This program fulfills the international studies requirement provided that at least 12 credits are successfully completed.

 Fulfills the overseas study requirement for the Asian Studies major, and the overseas requirement for the World Language major (with Japanese as primary language), and the Japanese minor.